Nicaoaka/Resume-Builder/README.md

 # 📝 AI Resume Builder

 AI Resume Builder is a web application that guides users through creating a professional resume using a chatbot interface.
 The application collects user input, generates a resume, and exports it as a PDF file.
-The backend is powered by Flask, while the frontend uses HTML, CSS, and JavaScript for a seamless user experience.
+Flask powers the backend, while the frontend uses HTML, CSS, and JavaScript for a seamless user experience.

 ## ✨ Features